 - pinches a few pepper

 - 1/2 cup dry white wine

 - 1/2 cup chicken broth (or more as needed)

 - 2 tablespoons whole capers, drained

 - thinly sliced lemon for garnish

-- Preparing the Pork: Slice the pork loin into 1/2 inch cutlets, slicing crosswise -- or against the grain of -- the pork loin.
-Dry the pork with a paper towel.
+- Preparing the Pork: Dry the pork with a paper towel.
 Place a portion of pork loin in a large zip loc bag, leaving it unzipped, and pound each cutlet thinly with a meat mallet, flipping the bag over to pound both sides.
 Place the flattened pork loin cutlets on the sheet pan.
 Season one side with salt and pepper, and then the other.
-Transfer the pork loin cutlets to a dinner plate.
-Just stack them up.
+Stack pork on a dinner plate.

-- Breading the pork loin: On a dinner plate, mix the cornstarch (or arrowroot) with the almond meal, 1 teaspoon of dried parsley, salt and pepper.
+- On a dinner plate, mix the cornstarch (or arrowroot) with the almond meal, 1 teaspoon of dried parsley, salt and pepper.

-- Make an assembly line.
-On the left, place the plate with the pork loin cutlets.
-In the middle, place the plate with with the cornstarch (or arrowroot) and almond flour coating.
-To the right, the sheet pan.
-With your fingers, pick up a pork cutlet and place it into the low carb coating.
+- With your fingers, pick up a pork cutlet and place it into the low carb coating.
 Push and wiggle the pork in the coating then flip to coat the other side.
 Do this a few times to get a nice even coating.
 Pat off any excess.
-Place the coated pork loin cutlet on the sheet pan and continue the process until all of the cutlets have been coated.
+Place the coated pork loin cutlet on a sheet pan and continue the process until all of the cutlets have been coated.